mesosphere/kudo-cassandra-operator/docs/backup.md

 persistentvolumeclaim "var-lib-cassandra-cassandra-node-2" deleted
 ```

-Now we have a clean cluster and can start the restore process
+Now we have a clean namespace and can start the restore process

 ### Install KUDO Cassandra with an existing backup

-To create a full cluster restore, the operator needs to create a new cluster.
+To create a full restore, the operator needs to create a new cluster.

 *Important*: At the moment, only a restore with the very same settings are supported, this is especially true for:
 - NODE_COUNT: A different node count will fail to create a successful restore.